Karthik-Valmiki/new_repo/README.md

     Stops when AQI drops below threshold or cap is exhausted

 PLATFORM BLACKOUT TRIGGER (Zomato / Swiggy — monitored independently):
-  Threshold: Platform outage (confirmed by third-party monitor)
+  Threshold: Platform uptime below 100% (confirmed by third-party monitor)
   Duration:  Sustained for more than 45 minutes
              AND within peak hours (12:00–14:30 or 19:00–22:30)
   Validation: